Here is where you find out about EASA membership, and you can subscribe here.

 - The right to participate in the EASA community; specifically

-- Receipt of the EASA Journal, Social Anthropology/Anthropologie Sociale
+- Supporter of the open access EASA Journal, Social Anthropology/Anthropologie Sociale

 - Receipt of the EASA Newsletter